Tamerton Foliot

-Tamerton Foliot is a village situated in the north of Plymouth, in the Plymouth district, in the ceremonial county of Devon, England.
+Tamerton Foliot (/ˈtæmərtənˈfoʊliːət/) is a village situated in the north of Plymouth, in the Plymouth district, in the ceremonial county of Devon, England.
 It also lends its name to the ecclesiastical parish of the same name.

 Situated near the confluence of the rivers Tamar and Tavy, the village is situated in a valley, the stream of which quickly broadens out to a large estuarine creek.
 This passes under a bridge beneath the Tamar Valley Line railway.
 Tamerton Foliot railway station, now a private property, is situated at the end of a two mile road and is on the edge of a heavily wooded riverside nature reserve.
 It had been built in 1890 by the Plymouth, Devonport and South Western Junction Railway on its line from Lydford to Devonport and Plymouth.

 The village has a population of around 2,300 (2001 census) and has three pubs, one Methodist chapel (which closed in 2008) and the Anglican parish church of St Mary's.
 This dates from the 12th century, and is thought to be on the site of an earlier building perhaps founded by St Indract.
 It has been much extended since, with the 78 ft perpendicular style tower added around 1440 and most of the rest of the fabric renewed in the 19th century.
 There is a peal of six bells.

 In 1931 the civil parish had a population of 1232.
 On 1 April 1951 the parish was abolished and merged with Plymouth and Bickleigh.